Tokyo, Japan - September 5, 2017

 The names of corporations, organizations, and products herein are either trademarks or registered trademarks of their respective holders.

 CellVoyager CV8000 is the most advanced high-content screening system.
 The improved built-in incubator lets you analyze extended live cell responses.
-With its expandability, four cameras, five lasers and an optional built-in pipettor, the system permits increasingly complex assay development and high-content screening.
+With its expandability, 4 cameras, 5 lasers and an optional built-in pipettor, the system permits increasingly complex assay development and high-content screening.